TheRenegadeCoder/sample-programs/archive/s/scala/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Scala:

+- Extension: .scala
+- Naming Convention: pascal

+For example, the "Hello World" sample would be named this:

+- HelloWorld.scala

-The following list shares details about what we're using to test all Sample Programs in Scala.
+The following list shares details about what we're using to test all Sample Programs in Scala:

 - Docker Image: sbtscala/scala-sbt
 - Docker Tag: eclipse-temurin-jammy-8u352-b08_1.8.3_2.13.10